doivglser/mindevenviro-fanciful/README.md

 Listen to your music and/or videos.

-* PlayOnLinux
+* PlayOnLinux (manage's wine)

-Manage your projects with Ableton 9 Suite (Windows).
+Install MS-Office, or Manage your projects with Ableton 9.

 * terminator